HaeinBoss/GainSet_Program/README.md

 #GainSet_Program
 ver.
 1.05

-Read and Write data from 2 BMS Board and MV2000
+Read and Write data from 2 Batteries and MV2000

 #Feature